Path aliases

 // dist/main.js

-import { value } from "./modules/value.js";What it does and doesnโt do
+import { value } from "./modules/value.js";What it does and doesnβt do

 - Reads the same

-compilerOptions.paths,rootDir, andoutDirthatttscalready uses. - Rewrites both
+compilerOptions.paths,rootDir, andoutDirthatttscalready uses. - Rewrites JavaScript-family emit (

-.jsemit and.d.tsdeclarations. - No separate plugin config.
+.ts,.tsx,.mts,.cts, then.js,.jsx,.mjs, and.cjssource files. - No separate plugin config.

 Common alternatives (and why this is simpler)

-tsc-aliasโ post-build script.
-Works, but itโs a second pass.@ttsc/pathsruns inside the compile.- Path remapping at runtime via
+tsc-alias: post-build script.
+Works, but itβs a second pass.@ttsc/pathsruns inside the compile.- Path remapping at runtime via

-tsconfig-paths/registerโ adds runtime cost and a startup step.@ttsc/pathsproduces normal relative imports. - Custom bundler config โ if a bundler owns your build, thatโs fine.
+tsconfig-paths/register: adds runtime cost and a startup step.@ttsc/pathsproduces normal relative imports. - Custom bundler config: if a bundler owns your build, thatβs fine.

 @ttsc/pathsis for projects that ship as plain Node packages.